l-luo1/Cookbook/guacamole.md

 Instructions:
 * mash avocados with fork
-* mix mashed avocados with over ingredients
+* mix mashed avocados with other ingredients